Jknand23/SuiteCRM/Api/V8/Service/MetaService.php_docs.md

 ## Constructor

+**ENHANCED**: The constructor now includes the new OpenApiDocumentationService for dynamic documentation generation.

 The constructor takes the following arguments:

 -   `BeanManager $beanManager`: An instance of the `BeanManager`.
 -   `ModuleListProvider $moduleListProvider`: A helper for retrieving a list of modules.
+-   `OpenApiDocumentationService $openApiService`: **NEW** - Service for dynamic OpenAPI documentation generation.

 ## Methods